M66B/NetGuard/FAQ.md

 * Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
 * Open NetGuard and navigate to the pro features screen; NetGuard will check the purchases again

+You can also try to clear the cache of the Play store app via the Android apps settings.

 Note that:

 * Purchases are stored in the Google cloud and cannot get lost